Lemon Law in NebraskaGet detailed Vehicle History Report in 3 Easy Steps

 - The vehicle must still be under warranty; a vehicle sold "as is" will not qualify for protection.

-If you wish to seek protection under the Lemon Law, you will need to notify the manufacturer of your vehicle.
+If you wish to seek protection under the lemon law, you will need to notify the manufacturer of your vehicle.
 Generally, this is done by sending a certified letter to the company.
-Since the company must be given an opportunity to fix the problem, it is recommended that you send this notice after the 3rd attempt at repair or after your motor vehicle has been out of service for more than 30 days (cumulative).
+Since the company must be given an opportunity to fix the problem, it is recommended that you send this notice after 3 attempts to repair or after your motor vehicle has been out of service for more than 30 days (cumulative).

-The DMV has provided a detailed information page about the Lemon Law for your convenience.
+The Nebraska Department of Motor Vehicles (DMV) has provided a detailed information page on its website about the lemon law for your convenience.

 If you decide to make your case through arbitration, an attorney is optional.
 However, many Nebraska residents hire an attorney to help prepare a stronger case.

 If you plan to sue the manufacturer in court, an attorney is strongly recommended.
-Please see our article on Automotive Law and Attorneys to learn more about finding an attorney in your area.True or False
+Please see our Laws and Attorneys page to learn more about finding an attorney in your area.Organ Donation Survey